-When physical handling becomes necessary, adults will:
+When physical handling of a child becomes necessary, adults will:

-- Tell the pupil what they are doing and why; - Use the minimum force necessary; [SEP] - Involve another member of staff, whenever possible; SEP - Tell the pupil what s/he must do for the adult to remove the hold (this may need frequent Figure petition); - Use simple and clear language; []] - Relax their hold in response to the pupil's compliance, as soon as possible, when there is no further risk.
+- tell the pupil what they are doing and why; - use the minimum force necessary; - · maintain the safety and dignity of all concerned - involve another member of staff, whenever possible; - tell the pupil what s/he must do for the adult to remove the hold (this may need frequent repetition); - use simple and clear language; - relax their hold in response to the pupil's compliance, as soon as possible, when there is no further risk.

-In cases where positive handling is used, parents or carers will be informed at the earliest possible opportunity.
-If the behaviour is part of an ongoing pattern it may be necessary to address the situation through the development of a behavioural support plan, which may include an anger management programme, or other strategies agreed by the SENCO.
-This may require additional support from the school pastoral team or other services, such as BOSS Behaviour Outreach Support Service).
+In cases where positive handling is used, the parent/carer will be informed on the same day, usually at the end of the day when handing over the child.

+If the behaviour is part of an ongoing pattern, a behavioural support plan will be drawn up, which may include an anger management programme, or other strategies as agreed by the SENCO and headteacher.
+This may require additional support from the school pastoral team and BOSS (Behaviour Outreach Support Service).